AdobeDocs/experience-platform.en/help/query-service/use-cases/retrieve-similar-records.md

     - **Threshold**: A similarity threshold is used to determine when the two records are considered similar enough to be included in the join result.
 Records with a similarity score above the threshold are considered matches.
 - The **Jaccard similarity** index, or the Jaccard similarity measurement, is a statistic used to gauge the similarity and diversity of sample sets.
 It is defined as the size of the intersection divided by the size of the union of the sample sets.
 The Jaccard similarity measurement ranges from zero to one.
 A Jaccard similarity of zero indicates no similarity between the sets, and a Jaccard similarity of one indicates that the sets are identical.
 ![A venn diagram to illustrate the Jaccard similarity measurement.](../images/use-cases/jaccard-similarity.png)
-- **Lambda functions** in Data Distiller are anonymous, inline functions that can be defined and used within SQL statements.
+- **Higher-order functions** in Data Distiller are anonymous, inline functions that can be defined and used within SQL statements.
 They are frequently used with higher-order functions due to their ability to create concise, on-the-fly functions that can be passed around as data.
-Lambda functions are often employed with higher-order functions like `transform`, `filter`, and `array_sort`.
-Lambda functions are especially useful in situations where defining a full function is unnecessary, and a brief, one-time function can be used inline.
+Higher-order functions are often employed with higher-order functions like `transform`, `filter`, and `array_sort`.
+Higher-order functions are especially useful in situations where defining a full function is unnecessary, and a brief, one-time function can be used inline.

 ## Getting started

-The Data Distiller SKU is required to perform the lambda functions on your Adobe Experience Platform data.
+The Data Distiller SKU is required to perform the higher-order functions on your Adobe Experience Platform data.
 If you do not have the Data Distiller SKU, contact your Adobe customer service representative for more information.

 ## Establish similarity {#establish-similarity}